Published Mar 28, 2024 · Updated Mar 05, 2026

 How should we communicate and prepare students for changes?

 Publish a single source of truth and timestamp updates.
-Provide advance notice for exam dates and any timetable changes to support preparation and reduce anxiety.
-Relay changes as soon as decisions are made and summarise weekly what changed and why, in one channel students actually use.
+Provide advance notice for exam dates and timetable changes so students can prepare and plan.
+Relay changes as soon as decisions are made, and summarise weekly what changed and why, in one channel students actually use.
 Provide slides and core materials in advance so students arrive prepared.
-Continually test communication effectiveness against student feedback, and standardise the content of messages (room, delivery mode, links) to reduce confusion.
+Test communication effectiveness against student feedback, and standardise message content (room, delivery mode, links) to reduce confusion.

 What balance of pre-recorded and live teaching works, and when?